thinkb4/a-walk-in-javascript/day_09.md

 ```

-After a few moments thinking about it you might say "that's easy", I won't gent into the "using `console`" implications, but let's imagine that you need `B`to happen only if `A`  is successful, AND `C`AND `D` should happen either way.
+After a few moments thinking about it you might say "that's easy", I won't get into the "using `console`" implications, but let's imagine that you need `B` to happen only if `A`  is successful, AND `C` AND `D` should happen either way.
 Now our code starts looking not only hard to read but also hard to maintain, which is the doorway to a tsunami of bugs swarming to you.

-So, what's a promise and why it might help here?
+So, what's a promise? why it might help here?

 Imagine this:
-> I'm an Object, and once you give me a specific task I PROMISE YOU I'll let you know when I did it,  telling wether I SUCCEEDED or FAILED providing you the summary (outcome) so you can use it, THEN you can do something with that info if I SUCCEEDED OR alternatively do something with my FAILURE.
+> I'm an Object, and once you give me a specific task I PROMISE YOU I'll let you know when I did it,  telling whether I SUCCEEDED or FAILED providing you the summary (outcome) so you can use it, THEN you can do something with that info if I SUCCEEDED OR alternatively do something else with my FAILURE.
 FINALLY you might want to do something either way.

 That's something you are used to do with other people, isn't it?